apache/cordova-docs/www/docs/en/dev/guide/platforms/android/plugin.md

 The permissions that need to be handled at runtime can be found in the Android Developer documentation [here][permissions-guide].

-As far as a plugin is concerned, the permission can be requested by calling the permission method, which signature is as follows:
+As far as a plugin is concerned, the permission can be requested by calling the permission method; the signature of which is as follows:

 ```java
 cordova.requestPermission(CordovaPlugin plugin, int requestCode, String permission);